Campbell-Muscle-Lab/FiberSim/docs/pages/demos/k_tr/k_tr.md

 ## Overview

-FiberSim can take simulate experiments that assess k<sub>tr</sub>, the rate of tension recovery.
+FiberSim can simulate experiments that assess k<sub>tr</sub>, the rate of tension recovery.